aditisobti/Neighborhood-Map-React/README.md

 # Neighborhood-Map-React
-A single-page web application, built using the React framework, that displays a Google Map of an area and various points of interest.
-Users can search all included landmarks and, when selected, additional information about a landmark is presented from the FourSquare APIs.
+This is a single-page web application, built using the React framework, that displays a Google Map of an area and various points of interest.
+Users can search all included landmarks and, when selected.
+The additional information about a landmark is presented from the FourSquare APIs.

-This application follow this [Udacity Project Rubric](https://review.udacity.com/#!/rubrics/1351/view)

 ## How to run the project online
 Open the online demo [here](https://aditisobti.github.io/Neighborhood-Map-React/)